fomalhaut88/bcup/README.md

 # bcup

 A service for Linux to make backups.
-The configuration is stored in `config.yml` where you can specify the source and target folders and some other customizations.
+Its configuration is stored in `config.yml` where you can specify the source and target folders and some other customizations.
 The goals of the solution are the simplicity to configure and several ways to backup that include data compression and efficient storing all versions of the files.